I’ve spoken as much ill of Jeff Sessions as anyone for the past three years.

-Sessions announced a Thursday on “Tucker Carlson Tonight” that he was indeed entering the crowded Alabama GOP primary, which immediately made him the front runner.
+Sessions announced Thursday on “Tucker Carlson Tonight” that he was indeed entering the crowded Alabama GOP primary, which immediately made him the front runner.

 Indeed, a poll taken Oct.
 29-31, but released today (Nov.
 8), showed that sessions enjoyed a 13-point lead over former Auburn football coach Tommy Tuberville even before he had announced.

 Moreover, according to a Fox News, he has the support of a large chunk of reliably conservative GOP senators:

 Fox News has learned that Alabama’s senior senator, Richard Shelby, is circulating an “open letter to conservatives” signed by at least 11 Republican senators who are endorsing Sessions’ candidacy.
 Sessions served in the Senate from 1997 to 2017 until he joined the Trump administration as attorney general. …

 The letter is signed by Shelby, Oklahoma Sen. Jim Inhofe, Kansas Sen. Pat Roberts, Wyoming Sen. Mike Enzi, Idaho Sen. Mike Crapo, Georgia Sen. Johnny Isakson, Wyoming Sen. John Barrasso, Missouri Sen. Roy Blunt, Arkansas Sen. John Boozman, Wisconsin Sen. Ron Johnson and Nebraska Sen. Deb Fischer.